 France is a great market opportunity for businesses around the world.
-France consistently ranks among the top consumer markets in the world and it can be used as a gateway into Europe.
-France may seem just like any other country in trade, but the French have unique customs and are serious about professional etiquette.
+France consistently ranks among the top consumer markets in the world and it can be used as a gateway into Europe for your business.
+France may seem just like any other country in regard to trade, but the French have unique customs and are serious about professional etiquette.
 When new to France, you are likely to struggle with common cultural and business challenges unless you prepare in advance to conform to French business etiquette.
 Here are some tips for doing business in France.

 How To Network

-Contrary to what most people think, the French are not cold, arrogant and unfriendly.
+Contrary to common stereotypes, the French are not cold, arrogant, or unfriendly.
 Creating a broad network of close business alliances is imperative.
 The guiding principles of flexibility and adaptation are also important for anyone doing business here.
 The best way to build a strong business network in France is by conforming to French business culture and etiquette.
 So, follow the tips below and you’ll be well on your way to a strong French network.

 Address others using Monsieur or Madame

-French business culture is still highly formal.
-When meeting someone for the first time or communicating with superiors, you should always address them using Monsieur or Madame.
+French business culture is still highly formal in comparison to more informal business cultures like the US.
+When meeting someone for the first time or communicating with superiors, you should always address them using the title Monsieur or Madame.
 Furthermore, when introducing yourself use your first and last name.
 Never use someone’s first name until you are invited to do so, although this invitation is not likely to happen.
 Don’t be surprised if you hear someone introduce himself with his last name followed by his first (given) name.

 Shaking Hands and French Gestures